Siege of Mount Hiei: Siege

 On September 30, 1571, Oda Nobunaga ordered his entire army led by Sakuma Nobumori, Ikeda Tsuneoki and Akechi Mitsuhide to make a total attack.
-First, Oda army set fire and burned Sakamoto and Katata.
-In "Nobunaga Koki", the situation at this time was "On September 30, Mount Hiei was burned down, including Nemoto Nakado, the shrine to Sanno, and others".
+First, Oda's army set fire and burned Sakamoto and Katata.
+In "Nobunaga Koki", the situation at this time was "On September 30, Mount Hiei was burned down, including Nemoto Nakado, the shrine to Sanno, and others.
 No Buddha, shrine, monk, or sutra were left behind, and they were burned down to ash.
 As they escaped up the mountain, they attacked with a battle cry from all sides of the mountain.
 The soldiers beat the monks, scholars, priests, woman and children one by one.”
-In “Shinchō Kōki ", The monks, soldiers and residents who lived around Sakamoto were at Mt.
-Hachioji in the inner part of Hiyoshi Taisha Shrine, but was also burned.
+In “Shinchō Kōki", the monks, soldiers and residents who lived around Sakamoto were at Mt.
+Hachioji in the inner part of Hiyoshi Taisha Shrine, but were also burned.

 Contemporary sources seem divided about the exact number of deaths.
-In Shincho Koki, thousands were said to have died, in a letter from Luis Frois the death toll was estimated to be about 1,500, and in the “Tokitsugu Yamashina” it was estimated that between 3,000 and 4,000 were killed.
+In Shinchō Kōki, thousands were said to have died, in a letter from Luis Frois the death toll was estimated to be about 1,500, and in the “Tokitsugu Yamashina” it was estimated that between 3,000 and 4,000 were killed.